cgaebel/2048/README.md

 This is a demonstration of what simple code looks like.
 I come back to it when I find myself forgetting.

-Think of it as a zen garden, but for code.
-A place for the weary to rest their eyes.
+It's a zen garden -- a place for the weary programmer to rest their eyes and think.

 ## Contributing